 This impairs the small intestine’s ability to properly absorb and distribute nutrients and leads to a slew of annoying and serious symptoms and risks.

 The only treatment option for celiac disease is for the patient to follow a strict gluten-free diet.

-Gluten is a protein found in wheat, rye, barley and sometimes oats, and studies have shown that gluten leads to gut inflammation in all humans.
-However, humans love gluten because it adds structure to baked goods, giving cookies, cakes and pizza dough a desirable and more palatable texture.
+However, humans love gluten because it adds structure to baked goods, giving cookies, cakes, and pizza dough a desirable and more palatable texture.

-Following a strict gluten-free diet requires avid reading and decoding of [sometimes] confusing food labels, eating out with caution, limited food options, and oftentimes, it all comes with a hefty price tag in the form of more expensive foods, restaurant upcharges, and higher priced goods (which I might add often contain less product despite costing more).
+Following a strict gluten-free diet requires avid reading and decoding of [sometimes] confusing food labels, eating out with caution, and limited food options, and oftentimes, it all comes with a hefty price tag in the form of more expensive foods, restaurant upcharges, and higher-priced goods (which I might add often contain less product despite costing more).

 If you have celiac disease, you might be wondering if the effort required to follow a strict gluten-free diet is worth it.

 And if you choose not to follow a strict gluten-free diet, are there serious enough risks and consequences that might convince you to take your gluten-free diet seriously despite the difficulties the lifestyle change brings?

 Here’s what happens if you continue to eat gluten despite needing to be on a medically-necessary gluten-free diet:

 There are hundreds of symptoms associated with celiac disease and gluten disorders, from digestive issues to skin conditions and brain disorders.
 Many of the symptoms are painful and typically grow more problematic with time when you continue to eat gluten despite having celiac disease.